Also an expanded version with extra Bible passages included The Story of Jesus:

 * I read your book last night.
 This is a great book.
 Thanks for writing this for all of us. ~ Nabeel Sharoon from Pakistan.

-Translator: Nabeel Sharoon Nabeel Sharoon in Pakistan has translated my book TheLife of Jesus into 5 languages: Hindi, Indian Punjabi, Urdu, Sindhi, & Pakistani Punjabi.
+Translator: Nabeel Sharoon Nabeel Sharoon in Pakistan translated TheLife of Jesus into 5 languages: Hindi, Indian Punjabi, Urdu, Sindhi, & Pakistani Punjabi.
 Contact him if you’d like Nabeel to translate your work.

 Free PDF translations are on this page, including links to the English versions and PDFs.